BSc 2nd Year Microbiology Prokaryotes Other than Eubacteria Notes Study Material

-BSc 2nd Year Microbiology Prokaryotes Other than Eubacteria Notes Study Material: BSc is a three-year program in most of the universities.
+BSc Microbiology Prokaryotes Other than Eubacteria Notes Study Material: BSc is a three-year program in most universities.
 Some of the universities also offer BSc Honours.
 After getting enrolled for BSc, there are certain things you require the most to get better grades/marks in BSc.
 Out of those, there are BSc Study Material, BSc Sample Model Practice Mock Question Answer Papers along with BSc Previous Year Papers.
-At gurujistudy.com you can easily get all these study material and notes for free.
-Here in this post, we are happy to provide you BSc 2nd Year Microbiology Prokaryotes Other than Eubacteria Notes Study Material.
+At gurujistudy.com you can easily get all these study materials and notes for free.
+Here in this post, we are happy to provide BSc 2nd Year Microbiology Prokaryotes Other than Eubacteria Notes Study Material.

 Archaebacteria

-They include the methanogens of anaerobic muds; the extreme red halophiles; the salt-loving bacteria of saturated brine and salted fish; and the thermoacidophiles, found in hot sulphur spring or smouldering coal wastes.
-It is suggested that they represent a very ancient lineage which diverged from the eubacteria very early in evolutionary process, and have survived only in these specialised ecological niches.
+They include the methanogens of anaerobic muds; the extreme red halophiles; the salt-loving bacteria of saturated brine and salted fish; and the thermoacidophiles, found in hot sulphur springs or smoldering coal wastes.
+It is suggested that they represent a very ancient lineage that diverged from the eubacteria very early in the evolutionary process, and have survived only in these specialized ecological niches.
 They include the following three groups:

 [I] Methane-producing bacteria